-Yoast says 100 links, and I think that is about right.
+Yoast says 100 links and I think I would agree with them.

-If you are going over that, you need a better structure.
+If you have over 100 on-page links, you need a better structure.
 Often what people will do is create a tiered footer sitemap.

-That means there will be links to many HTML sitemaps in the footer.
-For example, there might be links to 20 sitemaps each with 100 links on them.
-This will allow you to link to all your pages and keep the link count inline.
+A tiered footer sitemap will eliminate too many HTML sitemaps in the footer.
+It allows you to link to all your pages and keep the link count inline.

-In this case, I’m referring to the text-to-HTML ratio on your web pages.
+You’ve ignored your text-to-HTML ratio on your site and now it’s out of alignment.
 If a page has way more HTML code than actual text, search engines will consider it thin content.

 Why?
 Because users can’t see HTML.
 They only see content.

 Users are visiting your website to check out its content.
 They aren’t there for the HTML.
 Users don’t come to your page for the HTML.
 They come for the content.